Joel Jansson

 Joel Jansson (10 July 1924 to 15 February 2018) was an international motorcycle speedway rider from Sweden.

 Speedway career

-Jansson reached the final of the Speedway World Championship in the 1958 Individual Speedway World Championship.
+While riding ice speedway in Norway during 1957 he badly damaged an arm.
+However, Jansson reached the final of the Speedway World Championship in the 1958 Individual Speedway World Championship.
 He rode for Vargarna in Sweden from 1957 to 1962 and was the captain of the Vargarna team from 1958.